 Skill Building Services

 Most skill building services are provided at the VIP building in Flint, Michigan, in a factory type setting.
-Hours of service are 8:30 a.m. to 2:30 p.m., Monday through Friday.
-Part time enrollment is not an option at this time.
+Hours of service are 8:00 a.m. to 2:30 p.m., Monday through Friday.
 Some services are provided in a community based setting for short periods of time, such as community exploration and resources.
 Most referrals are received from Genesee Health System or one of their contracted providers, but referrals are also accepted for private pay and from public schools and similar referral sources out of the area.

 •Vocational Skill Training